 Further, it is asserted that there exists semantics dependency between APS and SPS.
 Specifically, the value of the APS syntax element scaling_list_chroma_present_flag is constrained based on ChromaArrayType derived from SPS syntax elements chroma_format_idc and separate_colour_plane_flag, phrased as follows: scaling_list_chroma_present_flag shall be equal to 0 when ChromaArrayType is equal to 0, and shall be equal to 1 when ChromaArrayType is not equal to 0.
 It is proposed here to remove such a dependency by setting the chroma related APS syntax element in PH/SH when the APS TemporalId is signaled.
+Additionally, the semantics of the APS syntax elements “lmcs_delta_cw_prec_minus1” depends on BitDepth that is derived from the SPS syntax element “bit_depth_minus_8”, phrased as follows: “The value of lmcs_delta_cw_prec_minus1 shall be in the range of 0 to BitDepth − 2, inclusive.”

 Proposed Text Changes